rmpaltanwale/o2c-odoo16-project/README.md

 Contacts (module) → Create the customer

-The first step of this process is to create customers who will place the orders for the goods and services provided by the company.
-Banana Inc. has two types of customers: individual and business.
-My O2C model handles both of them via the Contacts module.
-The “Customer” object has multiple fields, such as Name, Phone, Email and City etc.
+My first step was to create customer records - the foundation of the O2C cycle.
+In Odoo, every sales transaction must be linked to a Contact, representing either an individual or a business entity.

 #### Individual Customer Example Form